 You might think that getting psyched up before a race is crucial to putting in a great performance.
-However, Rob Hayles, a professional with Endura Racing and former world champion track rider, would disagree.
+However, Rob Hayles, a former professional racer and former world champion track rider, would disagree.
 “Stay relaxed,” he says.
 This calm approach applies to the choices that you make before the start, as well as your mental approach to the race.

 “Err on the side of caution with your equipment,” says Hayles.
 “If you have a choice of different depth front wheels and it’s windy, go with the shallower one.
 If you’re not happy with the bike’s handling you’ll lose time.”

 Hayles adds that it pays not to be too aggressive, even for a short race.
 “You can go out too fast, even in a 10-miler.
 Be in control of your effort.
 Go too hard in a time-trial and there’s no chance to recover.”